ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 Step 1: File Setup and Data Merging:

-The 12 CSV files were imported into the public.bike_trips table using PostgreSQL's COPY command.
+The 12 .csv files were imported into the public.bike_trips table using PostgreSQL's COPY command.
   - Create table to store dataset: A new table named bike_trips was created in PostgreSQL to hold the dataset.
-The table structure was defined with appropriate data types for each column, ensuring compatibility with the data in the CSV files.
+The table structure was defined with appropriate data types for each column, ensuring compatibility with the data in the .csv files.
-  - Importing the CSV files: PostgreSQL’s COPY command was used to import the CSV files directly into the bike_rides table.
+  - Importing the .csv files: PostgreSQL’s COPY command was used to import the CSV files directly into the bike_rides table.

 Step 2: Data Cleaning: